-During the evaluation of proposals, the TET's will perform the preliminary work and check for the completeness and compliance of the Bids.
-This is followed by detailed analysis of the various aspects of the Bids together with the formulation of reports, score sheets and recommendations by each TET which will then be taken forward to the main evaluation and scoring by the Project Evaluation Committee.
+During the evaluation of proposals, the TET's will perform the preliminary work and check for completeness and compliance of Bids, followed by detailed analysis of the various aspects of the Bids together with the formulation of reports, score sheets and recommendations by each TET to be taken forward to the main evaluation and scoring by the Project Evaluation Committee.

-1.6.7.
-Project Evaluation Committee (PEC)
+1.6.7 Project Evaluation Committee (PEC)

 The PEC shall be constituted by members not forming part of any of the TET's.
-The PEC shall receive TET reports, score sheets, presentations and recommendations and examine these to ensure a complete understanding of each Bid in relation to the project requirements
+The PEC shall receive TET reports, score sheets, presentations and recommendations and interrogate these to ensure a complete understanding of each Bid in relation to the project requirements.

-1.6.8.
-Evaluation Criteria.
+1.6.8 Evaluation Criteria.

-The PEC will score the Bids and prepare its recommendation as to either the nomination of the Preferred Bidder, or the conducting of further processes such as a BAFO.

-The PEC shall submit its completed recommendation together with the project evaluation notes and reports to pass on to the MM for approval.
+The PEC will score Bids and prepare its recommendation as to either the nomination of the Preferred Bidder, or the conducting of further processes such as a BAFO.
+The PEC shall submit its completed recommendation together with the project evaluation notes and reports through to the MM for approval.

-1.6.9.
-The Municipal Manager(MM)
+1.6.9 The Municipal Manager (MM)

-The municipal manager is the accounting officer and accordingly the responsible official in terms of the MFMA Regulations for entering into a PPP Agreement and must approve the nomination of the Preferred Bidder.
+In terms of the MFMA Regulations the municipal manager is the accounting officer and accordingly the accountable official for entering into a PPP Agreement and must approve the nomination of the Preferred Bidder.

-Once the MM has approved the recommendation of the PEC, the MM shall communicate his/her decision to National Treasury through the TVRII report.
+Once the MM has approved the recommendation of the PEC, the MM shall communicate his decision to National Treasury through the TVRIIB report.

-1.7.
-Instructions to Bidders
+1.7 Instructions to Bidders

-1.7.1.
-Compliance Check List
+1.7.1 Compliance Check List

-The Bidder must ensure that it has provided all the required documents in terms of this RFP.
-A detailed compliance checklist cross-referenced to the RFP should be included indicating the extent of completeness of the bid as well as the location of the required information in the RFP.
-Failure to provide information required in section 2 of the RFP will render the bidder's proposal non-compliant and may lead to disqualification from the tender process.
+The Bidder must ensure that it has provided all the required returnable documents in terms of this RFP.
+A detailed compliance checklist cross-referenced to the RFP should be included indicating the location of each requested item in this RFP.
+Failure to provide information required in section 2 of the RFP will render the bidder's proposal non-compliant and will lead to disqualification from the tender process.

-1.7.2.
-Status of Consortium
+1.7.2 Status of Consortium

-The preferred bidder must be incorporated into a Special Purpose Vehicle (SPV) prior to Financial Closure, and must submit proof of incorporation before the conclusion of the PPP agreement including a copy of its Memorandum, Articles of Incorporation and its final shareholders agreement.
+The preferred bidder must be incorporated into a Special Purpose Vehicle (SPV) prior to Financial Close, and must submit proof of incorporation before the conclusion of the PPP Agreement including a copy of its Memorandum of Incorporation and its final shareholders agreement.

-1.7.3.
-Consortium Change Requirements
+1.7.3 Consortium Change Requirements

-No change is permitted to the membership or structure of any Bidder without the prior written consent of the GTM.
-Bidders must forthwith notify the GTM of any intended change in their membership or structure from that set out in their response to the RFP The procedure as set out in the Code of Conduct will then be followed.
+No change is permitted to the membership or structure of any Bidder without the prior written consent of the GTLM.
+Bidders must forthwith notify the GTLM of any intended change in their membership or structure from that set out in their response to the RFP.
+The procedure as set out in the Code of Conduct will then be followed.

-1.7.4.
-Bid Submission Requirements
+1.7.4 Bid Submission Requirements

-Bids must be submitted to the Municipality on or before 12:00 noon on 18 February 2011 at the following address:
+Bids must be submitted to the Municipality on or before 12:00 noon on 26th August 2013 at the following address:

 The Municipal Manager

 Greater Tubatse Municipality

-Corner Kort and Eddie Sedibe Streets
+1 Kastania Street

 Burgersfort

+1150

-The extension of the above closing date and time will only be granted where the Municipality in its sole discretion deems such an extension to be appropriate and where the Municipality is able to timeously inform all Bidders of such amended closing date.
+Extension of the above closing date and time will only be granted where the Municipality deems such extension to be appropriate in its sole discretion and the Municipality is able to timeously inform all Bidders of such amended closing date.

-No Bids received by facsimile, telegram, telex, e-mail or other similar format will be accepted as a validly submitted Bid.
+No Bid received by facsimile, telegram, telex, e-mail or other similar format will be accepted as a validly submitted Bid.

-Where Bids require special handling due to volume or size, Bidders must make appropriate prior arrangements with the Municipality for their lodging and security In this regard Bidders should contact the Project Officer Mr Jabu Shongwe. at the details in the Code of Conduct.
+Where Bids require special handling due to volume or size, Bidders must make appropriate prior arrangements with the Municipality for their lodging and security In this regard Bidders should contact the Project Officer Mr Jabulani Shongwe at the details in the Code of Conduct.

-1.7.5.
-Late Bids
+1.7.5 Late Bids